kusumsgit/Linux/linuxcommands.md

 ### The ping command is one of the most used basic Linux commands for checking whether a network or a server is reachable.
 In addition, it is used to troubleshoot various connectivity issues.

+Here’s the general format:

+ping [option] [hostname_or_IP_address]

+For example, you want to know whether you can connect to Google and measure its response time:

+ping google.com